-Club Championship standings after 7 competitions as follows:
+Club Championship standings after 11 competitions are as follows:

 Planned outings for 2019